rscookbook/cookbook/README.md

 # Repository Contents

+## Forum
-Forum: Click on the discussions under the forum repository to check out other users questions and post questions yourself.
+Click on the discussions under the forum repository to check out other users questions and post questions yourself.

+## Sections
-Sections: This repository contains:
+This repository contains:
 * an introduction file,
 * a basic skills page,
 * a page for more advanced remote sensing skills,